Soapy728/WHSTechNotes/journal.md

 # April 17, 2025
 how they did ban phones from school how would their parents know if they are save

+# May 5, 2025
+i think the goilla could win because its stonge